 A randomly selected electronic CD register indicated that the pharmacy maintained records for CD transactions, as required by law.
-The team checked its CD running balances, but these checks were infrequent, which meant there could be a delay in detecting a discrepancy.
-One randomly selected balance was accurate.
+The team regularly checked the CD running balances, which helped to promptly detect a discrepancy.
 The team kept a record of CDs returned to the pharmacy for safe disposal.

 Team members had read the pharmacy's confidentiality code of conduct, and its written policies on protecting patient information and data security incident management.
 They secured and destroyed any confidential papers.
-Staff members used passwords to access NHS electronic patient data, but some of them did not have their own security card used to access this data.
+Staff members used passwords to access NHS electronic patient data, but new team members had not applied for their own security card used to access this data.
 So, they may use another team members card, which may lead to an unclear audit trail of who accessed this data.
 Publicly displayed information about the pharmacy's privacy policy helped people understand how it protected their data.

-All three regular pharmacists had level three safeguarding accreditation, and the other staff members had completed level one safeguarding training.
+All three regular pharmacists had level three safeguarding accreditation.
+All the other staff members had completed level one safeguarding training, except for a new team member who started in November 2024.
 The pharmacy liaised with GP practices if people needed to have a compliance pack.
 This included assessing whether they needed to be limited to seven day's medication per supply to avoid them becoming confused.
 But the pharmacy did not keep corresponding records of these assessments to support the person's ongoing care.